Defending Human Rights in Turkey: Füsun Üstel

 We are not where the words fail, we are at the beginning.
 We will continue to make our voices heard.
 As a citizen and as an individual, we will make our demand for a life in peace heard.” – Füsun Üstel

 Turkish prosecutors opened investigations into the academics, who were then indicted for “terrorist propaganda.”
-Many of them were handed suspended prison sentences, meaning that in exchange for accepting the sentence, defendants could avoid imprisonment unless they would be convicted again within a period of five years. Üstel was convicted to 15 months in prison, but refused the suspended prison sentence; she was unwilling to admit that signing the petition was a crime and instead appealed the decision.
+Many of them were handed suspended prison sentences, meaning that in exchange for accepting guilt, defendants could avoid imprisonment unless they would be convicted again within a period of five years. Üstel was convicted to 15 months in prison, but refused the suspended prison sentence; she was unwilling to admit that signing the petition was a crime and instead appealed the decision.
 The sentence was eventually upheld by a higher court.

 The decision to reject the suspended sentence and fight the conviction through appeal cost Üstel her freedom, but it was not a difficult decision for her.
 “I didn’t agree with the judge’s decision, so I appealed.
 I wouldn’t feel at peace with myself if I wouldn’t have appealed,” she said in an interview in late March.
 For Üstel, her age and retirement from teaching after the coup attempt influenced her decision to appeal.
 “It must be a generational thing.
 My generation has experienced the 1980s,” she said, referring to the 12 September 1980 military coup and subsequent widespread repression.
 At the same time, Üstel understands why many younger colleagues decided not to appeal.
 “They have families and wouldn’t be able to work in public service again.
 I always tell them, ‘don’t appeal, these days will pass.’
 But for me it was a matter of principle,” she said.